tegandbiscuits/PicNameSort/README.md

 Note that if a file named Picture-Descriptions.txt already exists in the same directory, it won't be erased, but will be appended.

 **WARNING:** Back up your pictures, and make sure they all made it!
-PicNameSort does its best not to overwrite pictures, and should just move on if there's an error making a new name or copying a file.
+PicNameSort does its should not overwrite pictures, and should just move on if there's an error making a new name or copying a file.
 It will also make a folder with copies of your pictures just in case.
 But you should still verify came out right before deleting the backups.